The purpose of this document is to provide short definitions for a collection of technical terms used in Fuchsia.

 Similar to a data directory, except that the contents of a cache directory may be cleared by the system at any time, such as when the device is under storage pressure.
 Canonically mapped to /cache in the component instance’s namespace.

-A capability is a value which combines an object reference and a set of rights.
+A capability is a value that combines an object reference and a set of rights.
 When a program has a capability it is conferred the privilege to perform certain actions using that capability.
 A handle is a common example for a capability.

 A way for one component to give capabilities to another instance over the component instance tree.
 Component manifests define how routing takes place, with syntax for service capabilities, directory capabilities, and storage capabilities.